-\paragraph{Intrinsics Image Decomposition.} To disentangle \objint from the extrinsic factors, we seek to find the distribution of true surface color for a type of object.
+\paragraph{Intrinsics Image Decomposition.} To disentangle \objint from extrinsic factors, we seek to find the distribution of true surface color for a type of object.
 This is closely connected to the classic task of intrinsics image decomposition, where an input image is decomposed into an albedo and shading map.
 This is a highly under-constraint problem, and prior works tackle the task of intrinsics image decomposition from a single image with heuristics assumptions such as global sparsity of the reflectance~\cite{barron2012color,BarronTPAMI2015, laffont2012coherent}.
 Several learning-based approaches~\cite{liu2020unsupervised,YuSelfRelight20,wu2021derender,wimbauer2022derender} adapt the heuristics as regularizations during training.
-Different from these methods, in this work we seek for training regularizations by exploiting the underlying multiview signals among observations. \paragraph{Neural Volumetric Rendering.} Several recent methods~\cite{mildenhall2020nerf,wang2021neus,yariv2020multiview,niemeyer2020differentiable} use neural volumetric rendering to learn implicit scene representations for 3D reconstruction tasks.
-In this work, we integrate an albedo field with the recent NeuS~\cite{wang2021neus} representation for capturing the \objint.
-These can be further extended to recover not only the geometry, but also material properties and illuminations from scenes~\cite{zhang2021nerfactor,boss2021nerd,boss2021neuralpil,zhang2021physg,verbin2022ref}.
+Unlike these methods, we seek for training regularizations by exploiting the underlying multiview signals among observations. \paragraph{Neural Volumetric Rendering.} Several recent methods~\cite{mildenhall2020nerf,wang2021neus,yariv2020multiview,niemeyer2020differentiable} use neural volumetric rendering to learn implicit scene representations for 3D reconstruction tasks.
+In this work, we integrate an albedo field with the recent NeuS~\cite{wang2021neus} representation to capture \objint.
+These can be further extended to recover not only geometry, but also material properties and illuminations from scenes~\cite{zhang2021nerfactor,boss2021nerd,boss2021neuralpil,zhang2021physg,verbin2022ref}.
 However, they typically require densely captured multi-view observations for a single scene, and do not generalize across different instances as ours.
-Several methods~\cite{du2021nerflow,pumarola2020d} extend the NeRF representation to handle variance among observations, but all these methods require ground truth camera poses while our method does not.
+Several methods~\cite{du2021nerflow,pumarola2020d} extend the NeRF representation to handle variance among observations, but all these methods require ground-truth camera poses, while our method does not.

 \Cref{tbl:related} gives an overall comparison of our method with prior works.